 LIKE IT OR NOT, WE DONT GIVE A [explicative deleted]!!!!!
-SO SHUT UP OR LEAVE

-YOU ARE ALL THE TRASH THAT ARE RUINING OUR COUNTRY

-GAVE US MORE TRAFFIC YET COMPILING ABOUT IT!!!!!!!
+SO SHUT UP OR LEAVE YOU ARE ALL THE TRASH THAT ARE RUINING OUR COUNTRY GAVE US MORE TRAFFIC YET COMPILING ABOUT IT!!!!!!!
 NOTHING IS LAWLESS BUT YOU !!!!!
 "SHAME" YOU Are the shame, PIGS!!!!

+By David Emmanuel Gray for Carnegie Mellon University.

-1This word is used on her Facebook post.
+1 This word "bedu" is used on Clayton's Facebook post.
 It is replaced with the word "Qatari" on her Qatar Living post.